 Objective of the course

-The course is aimed at equipping participants with the required skills and knowledge to formulate policy reforms aimed at domestic resource mobilization for financing projects and programmes for sustainable economic development.
-It will also give participants first hand appreciation of the challenges associated with the mobilization of resources to finance key infrastructure projects.
-Main Themes
+The objective of the course is to provide participants with the methodology, tools, and techniques to strengthen capabilities in domestic resource mobilization for financing projects and programmes for sustainable economic development.
+It will also give participants first-hand appreciation of the challenges associated with the mobilization of resources to finance key infrastructure projects.

-- • perspectives on domestic resource mobilization and economic management
+- • perspectives on domestic resource mobilization and public expenditure management

 - • Domestic resource mobilization as an instrument of sustainable and inclusive development